 Thirty-six centuries before the Manhattan Project, mankind was already angering the heavens.
 The earliest known story of the end of the world features a man who builds an ark to survive a great flood, long before Noah.
 The neo-Assyrian tale, found on a 17th century BC stone tablet from ancient Mesopotamia, blames us for the flood: we made so much noise with our tools, keeping the gods up at night, so that one sent a deluge to wipe us out.

 The myth of Atrahahis, the sole survivor, whose name translates as The Exceedingly Wise, belongs to the field of eschatology, the study of end times.
 We live in a world of existential risk, where we have become our own gods.
-Today, mankind’s noise—technology—continues to be the source of our gravest perils.“It is hard to make a clandestine H-bomb.
-In contrast, biotech… Millions will one day have the capability to misuse it.”
+Today, mankind’s noise—technology—continues to be the source of our gravest perils.

 The UN is trying to prevent us from killing each other with autonomous robots in the here and now.
 In an echo of the Manhattan Project, the creation of the recently-restarted Large Hadron Collider—the man-made atom smasher beneath France and Switzerland—prompted fears it would create a black hole here on Earth.
 (Like Oppenheimer’s boys, the LHC team has done several risk assessments on the likelihood of ending the world.
 We should be OK.)